opencoweb/coweb/docs/tutorial/shopping.rst

 :file:`colist.js`
 #################

 Next create the :file:`colist.js` file in your project folder.
 This file will contain the application specific code that runs on page load.
-By the end of the tutorial, it will initialize local widgets and join the application to a coweb session.
+By the end of the tutorial, it will initialize local widgets, join the application to a coweb session, and send/receive OCW sync events.
 Start by seeding the file with the following content.

 .. sourcecode:: javascript

     define([
-        'coweb/main',
-        'dojo/domReady!'
+        "dojo",
+        "coweb/main",
     ], function(coweb) {

-        var app = {
+        var CoListApp = function() {
-            init: function(){
+        };
+        var proto = CoListApp.prototype;

+        proto.init = function() {
             console.log("ready callback");
-            }
         };

+        var app = new CoListApp();
+        dojo.ready(function() {
             app.init();
         });
+    });

 The :func:`define` call indicates this JavaScript module is in AMD format.
-Its first parameter, an array, indicates other modules and/or plain scripts to load. `coweb/main` refers to the main module of the |coweb api|, and `dojo/domReady!` ensures that the module callback (the second argument to :func:`define`) will not be run until the DOM finishes loading.
+Its first parameter, an array, indicates other modules and/or plain scripts to load. `dojo` contains basic Dojo library code, and `coweb/main` refers to the main module of the |coweb api|.
 The arguments passed to the callback are the resolved dependencies.

 .. note:: This tutorial and the complete example use the CDN version of Dojo to limit the number of dependencies you must install.
 If you use Dojo 1.7.0 for your own applications, you should use a local, built copy of Dojo to improve your application's performance.

+Calling :func:`dojo.ready` will wait for the DOM to finish loading the web page, then invoke the callback.

 For the time being, the :func:`console.log` statement in the callback gives you something to check to ensure all of the dependencies are loading without error.